UnionInternationalCheminsdeFer/OSDM/spec/synchronization-management.md

 ## Event Types and Their Semantics

-### Trip

-- `TRIP_CONFIRMED` - (use case: group booking)
-- `TRIP_CHANGED` - booking is still valid, but trip has changed, e.g. re-routing due to construction etc., even a simple delay
-- `TRIP_CANCELLED` - (use case: disruption, strike,..): trip no longer rideable, no alternative available

 ### Booking

 - `BOOKING_CANCELED` - `DELETE /bookings/{id}`: pre-booking has either been cancelled by distributor or pre-booking has timed out